digitalbricklayer/techteapotcom/content/posts/the-state-of-wi-fi-security-in-2009.md

 aliases: [/the-state-of-wi-fi-security-in-2009/]
 ---

 Wireless networks, as we all know, are everywhere today.
 All the way back in 2004 Denis did a wardriving exercise to check how widespread the use of encryption and other security measures were in wireless networks deployed in and around Leeds.
-The results were summarised in the article <a href="http://www.openxtra.co.uk/articles/wardriving-leeds">Open all Hours - Wardriving in Leeds, West Yorkshire, England</a>.

 The arrival of the new JDSU ValidatorPRO-NT NT1155, which includes a wireless detection module (including 802.11n networks), gave me the opportunity to repeat the exercise and see how the situation has changed over the intervening period.